neurodata/maggot_models/experiments/README.md

     - Performs various embeddings on the data
     - Saves outputs as csv matrices
     - Generates plots
+    - Cosine/euclidean distance on the embedding
     - Requirements: `graph_match`
-- [ ] `cluster`
+- [x] `agglomerative_cluster`
-    - Performs a clustering on the data
+    - Performs agglomerative clustering on the data
-    - Writes outputs as columns in the node metadata
+    - Saves output linkage for a chosen clustering
+    - TODO: save some flat labels also?
     - Requirements: `embed`
 - [ ] `cluster_metrics`
     - Calculates various properties of the clustering